 Glasses and bar items move by themselves.

-The employees who had the duty of closing the restaurant and bar throughout the years often heard the sound of footsteps in the empty areas of the building.
+Employees who had to close the restaurant and bar over the years often heard the sound of footsteps in empty areas of the building.

 Probably so, despite the lack of hard evidence.
-So many people have experienced the same manifestations for so long, there are quite a few personal experiences reported.
-There may have been a private psychic or scientific paranormal investigation done as the owners have the peace of mind, knowing who in spirit form is with them for moral support.
+So many people have experienced the same manifestations for so long, that quite a few personal experiences have been reported.
+There may have been private psychic or scientific paranormal investigations done.

-No hard evidence has been captured by any paranormal group or been made public.
-If any were done, it was categorized as being an investigation for a private client to see who was staying with the owners and employees.
-The current owners told Rich Newman, paranormal investigator and author of The Ghost Hunter’s Field Guide, that the spirit was a male former owner/businessman as a matter of fact, which may mean that a psychic medium has talked to this spirit gentleman, or he has talked to paranormal investigators, telling them who he was via an E.V.P. or voice box.
+No hard evidence captured by any paranormal group has been made public.
+If any were done, they would be categorized as investigations for private clients.
+The current Humbrew owners told Rich Newman, a paranormal investigator and author of The Ghost Hunter’s Field Guide, that their spirit was a former owner/businessman.
+This may mean that a psychic medium has talked to this spirit gentleman, or that he has talked to paranormal investigators, telling them who he was via an E.V.P. or voice box.